Dedicated to the Mother of Another Woman's Child

 There is a certain monumental act which goes unnoticed, though it deserves the world’s applause.
 It is the choice to become a mother to another woman's child.

-Below is a poem dedicated to a step-mother, an exceptionally kind woman who marries her soul mate, fully aware that he comes with little bundles obtained in a previous relationship.
+The poem below was inspired by a step-mother, an exceptionally kind woman who married her soul mate, fully aware that he came with little bundles obtained in a previous relationship.
+Other women—sisters, aunts, best friends and neighbors have also parented children who were not biologically theirs, and deserve much gratitude.
+For example:

 Motherhood has its challenges, and these mothers often have a double share.
 Their children experience multiple layers of emotions which are overwhelming.
 It is not unusual for one of them, in an attempt to throw a jab at the confusion, throw it at the mother instead.
 Most times, the child shows immediate regret, and a mother’s heart understands.